PintoBernardo/Cisco-7911-FreePBX-Asterisk-SIP/README.md

 #### Software & Operating System Specs 💻

--   **Asterisk:** We're rolling with version `18.26.2` here.
+-   **Asterisk:** I're rolling with version `18.26.2` here.
 If you have a slightly different version, don't worry, it'll likely still work just fine!
 -   **FreePBX:** Our guide uses `16.0.40.13` sitting on top of Asterisk.
 Again, close versions should be okay.
--   **Operating System:** We're doing this on **Debian 12 (Bookworm)**.
+-   **Operating System:** I're doing this on **Debian 12 (Bookworm)**.
-    -   _Our Setup:_ Just for context, we ran our Debian instance on **VMware Workstation 17** which was hosted on a Windows 10 Pro machine.
+    -   _Our Setup:_ Just for context, I ran our Debian instance on **VMware Workstation 17** which was hosted on a Windows 10 Pro machine.
 Your setup might vary, but the principles remain the same!
--  **SIP - chan_pjsip:** For this guide we are using the now recommended SIP for Asterisk: `chan_pjsip`.
+-  **SIP - chan_pjsip:** For this guide I are using the now recommended SIP for Asterisk: `chan_pjsip`.
 -   **Key Debian Utilities/Packages:**
     -   First things first, let's make sure your system knows what's up.
 Run an update: